 As the early history chapter discusses in more detail, explorers from France were the first Europeans to actively settle the land that is now Canada, forming an impressive colony known as New France along the St. Lawrence River in 1603, before proceeding to expand westward.
 Masters of the fur trade, early French colonists earned a reputation as rugged outdoorsmen, navigating the continent’s hostile terrain and forming productive alliances with aboriginal nations.
 Tensions between French and English interests eventually led to war between the two nations in 1756 (The Seven Years War, or French and Indian War), and the French were clobbered.
 New France was seized by the British, the French army was forced to abandon the continent, and all remaining French settlers were placed under English rule.
 This pivotal moment, dubbed simply “The Conquest” by modern Quebecers, forms the context for everything that came after.

 Since the French settlers in North America greatly outnumbered the English, the victorious British quickly concluded that New France, soon renamed Quebec, could only be effectively governed if it was permitted to retain a high degree of cultural independence.
 A British law known as the Quebec Act (1774) allowed residents to keep speaking French and worshipping in the Catholic Church, and generally maintain the same way of life they had under French rule.
 Political and economic power, however, was concentrated in the hands of a small, English-speaking elite.
 Though the British eventually granted Quebec self-governance and the province joined Canada in 1867, Quebec remained a largely feudal society for two more centuries.
 Well into the 20th century.
 For most of their history, the majority of Quebeckers continued to live meagre lives as sustenance farmers, and the Catholic church continued to play an enormous role in education and politics.
-Deeply conservative and traditional, even after joining Canada in 1867 French-speaking Quebec remained culturally and economically isolated from the rest of Canada, which suited the interests of a narrow ruling class of conservative politicians, English capitalists, and fundamentalist priests just fine.
+Deeply conservative and traditional, even after joining Canada in 1867 French-speaking Quebec remained culturally and economically isolated from the rest of Canada, which suited the interests of a narrow ruling class of conservative politicians, English businessmen, and fundamentalist priests just fine.